-Bombardier Recreational Products Inc. ("BRP")\ warrants its 2013 Ski-Doo snow-mobiles sold by distributors or dealers authorized by BRP to distribute SKI-Doo snowmobiles ("Ski-Doo Distributor/Dealer") outside of the fifty United States, Canada and states that are members of the European Economic Area ("EEA") (which is comprised of the states members of the European Union plus Norway, Iceland and Liechtenstein), Turkey, and states members of the Commonwealth of the Independent States ("CIS") (which is comprised of the Russian Federation and ex-members states of the USSR), from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2014 Ski-Doo snowmobiles sold by distributors or dealers authorized by BRP to distribute SKI-Doo snowmobiles ("Ski-Doo Distributor/Dealer") outside of the fifty United States, Canada, members of the European Economic Area (which is comprised of the member states of the European Union plus Norway, Iceland and Liechtenstein) ("EEA"), members states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") and Turkey, from defects in material or workmanship for the period and under the conditions described below.

-All genuine Ski-Doo parts and accessories, installed by an authorized Ski-Doo Distributor/Dealer at the time of delivery of the 2013 Ski-Doo snowmobile, carry the same warranty as that of the snowmobile.
+All genuine Ski-Doo parts and accessories, installed by an authorized Ski-Doo Distributor/Dealer at the time of delivery of the 2014 Ski-Doo snowmobile, carry the same warranty as that of the snowmobile.